 Generally speaking, yes.
-Under the Americans with Disabilities Act (ADA), food allergies are usually considered to be workplace disabilities.
+Under the Americans with Disabilities Act (ADA), food allergies are usually categorized as workplace disabilities.

 The ADA defines a disability as any: